 Qualifying for a Loan Modification

 Whether or not a lender will approve a loan modification request depends on a variety of factors.
 In short, the lender’s motivation for offering a modification will be to maximize the likelihood of payment of the debt.
 Thus, your likelihood of receiving a workable loan modification will largely depend upon your ability to demonstrate a strong likelihood that the modification will allow you the relief necessary to increase your revenues and resume or continue making payments.
-Some of the factors that will influence this analysis include:
+Some factors that will influence this analysis include:

 - How proactive you are in addressing problems–a lender will typically be more likely to work with you if you make contact and seek out solutions as soon as you know that